tzuhanchang/VyPER/configs/README.md

 Choose which saved model state to use.

 During the training, top five models with the smallest validation loss and the smallest neutrino $\Delta R$ are saved.
-This option give user options to load their preferred model.
+This gives user options to load their preferred model.

 Supported options:
  - `min-loss`: model checkpoint with the smallest validation loss.